marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

 Two symbols are equal if they have the same name.
+Symbols are unordered.